temperlang/temperlang-blog/posts/tangle-of-strings.md

 It's straightforward to implement *next* and *prev* on all the [UTR-17](https://www.unicode.org/reports/tr17/#CharacterEncodingScheme) Unicode character encoding schemes:

-- For UTF-32 based strings like Python3's, *next* increments and *prev* decrements.
+- For UTF-32 based strings like Python3, *next* increments and *prev* decrements.
-- For UTF-16 based strings like C#'s and Java#'s, *next* increments by 1 or 2 depending on whether the UTF-16 code unit indexed is a leading surrogate.  *prev* backs up by the same but based on looking before the index.
+- For UTF-16 based strings like C# and Java#, *next* increments by 1 or 2 depending on whether the UTF-16 code unit indexed is a leading surrogate.  *prev* backs up by the same but based on looking before the index.
-- For UTF-8 based strings like Go's and Rust's, *next* uses the four most-significant bits of the byte at the index to determine how many bytes to skip forward: `byteCountLookupTable[(byte & 0xF0) >>> 4]`.  *prev* skips backwards over bytes matching `10xxxxxx`.
+- For UTF-8 based strings like Go and Rust, *next* uses the four most-significant bits of the byte at the index to determine how many bytes to skip forward: `byteCountLookupTable[(byte & 0xF0) >>> 4]`.  *prev* skips backwards over bytes matching `10xxxxxx`.

 Code that derives *StringIndex*es in this way can be translated to languages that use random access.

-One thing to note is that *String.begin* translates to 0 in most languages, except languages like Lua which (like UCSD which introduced Pascal strings) use 1-indexed strings.
+One thing to note is that *String.begin* translates to 0 in most languages, except languages like Lua, which (like UCSD, which introduced Pascal strings) use 1-indexed strings.

-This approach, a separate string position type that corresponds to but which is semantically distinct from ints/size\_t, is very similar to Swift's approach[^30] mentioned in the comparative linguistics summary above.
+Swift also uses a string position type that is semantically distinct from *int*/*size\_t*/*usize*[^30].
 Temper arrived at this design feature independently, but after Swift.

 *StringIndex*es connects to the local type for string indexing: typically *int* or *size_t*.
 That doesn't prevent Temper's *Int* type from also connecting to *int*.